twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/divine-light-and-dhamma-light/chap3-divine-light-and-dhamma-light%zh.rst

 And then I thought as follow.
 She did not have any knowledge like others (blind at age 3, no schooling, living in a remote village).
 On the Burmese pagoda, it had the forms of umbrella, overturned alms bowl, etc. Even she knew about the Burmese one, it would not take the famous Mahābodhi Cetiya as pagoda (Because it’s quite a different form).

-And then I emphasized her and told her about this place.
+And then I sympathize with her and told her about this place.
 Each Buddha enlightened here (from Kakusandha Buddha to Metteyya Buddha — totally five Buddhas).
 This is the noble ground of the beginning of the Earth.
 When the Earth will perish, this is also the last place comes to end.

 With the 5 Buddhas in this aeon (kappa), 5 lotus flowers appeared as signs from the earth in the beginning of it.
 Emperor Asoka constructed this Cetiya.
 Shwe-da-gon Cetiya was the first one built on this Earth.
 After the Shwe-da-gon, this cetiya was the second one on Earth.